Nitinram4/HR-Management-System-MySQL/README.md

 # HR-Management-System-MySQL

-System requerment
+Local installation

     1) Gradle (version 6.5 or above)

 To Run: